AkhterRasool/EPAM/Learning/Java Primitive Types.md

 ### 5. float ###
 This data type is single-precision 32-bit IEEE 754 floating point.
 Variables declared of this type occupy **4 bytes** of memory.
-The range of values of this type is not known as of now.
+The range of values of this type is from `1.4E-45` to `3.4028235E38`.
 One should declare variables of type `float` to conserve memory space rather than declaring them of type `double`.

 ### 6. double ###
 This data type is single-precision 64-bit IEEE 754 floating point.
 Variables declared of this type occupy **8 bytes** of memory.
-The range of values of this type is not known as of now.
+The range of values of this type is from `4.9E-324` to `1.7976931348623157E308`.
 By default, a floating point value is considered as `double` rather than `float`.
 One should declare variables of type `double` if obtaining precision is important in comparision to `float`.

 >**Note:** `float` and `double` are not used for precise value.
 Rather one should use **BigDecimal (java.math.BigDecimal)**.